History of Rowan

 The years after the Civil War saw slow growth in industry.
 Farming as well as tobacco and cotton factories were predominant in the 1880’s.
 Along with the textile mills, Rowan saw lumber, saw and grist mills prosper.
 From the Civil War to 1908 the liquor distilling industry flourished as well.
 In the early 1900’s, the Southern Railroad roundhouse and Spencer shops created a great deal of prosperity for Spencer and other sections of Rowan County.
 Entrepreneurs founded successful companies such as Stanback, Cheerwine, Food Lion and Power Curbers.

-Rowan was home to North Carolina’s great hero Colonel Charles F. Fisher, for whom Fort Fisher is named and who gallantly died on the field at Manassas.
+Rowan was home to Civil War Colonel Charles F. Fisher, for whom Fort Fisher is named and who perished on the field at Manassas.
 His daughter, Frances Fisher Tiernan, better known as writer Christian Reid, later penned the epitaph of North Carolina, the Land of Sky.
 Other intriguing characters in Rowan’s history include Peter Stewart Ney, Otto Wood, Theo Buerbaum, Elizabeth Dole, Sydney Blackmer, Skinnay Ennes, and Bobby Jackson.
 Rowan County continues to play an important role in the unfolding history of both North Carolina and the nation.

 Please click on the links below to access the Rowan Public Library movie series about the history of Rowan County – Check for available copies of A Ramble Through Rowan’s History.